-We carry out our community welfare initiatives with the support of our trust i.e. the "TNPL Arakkodai Trust".
-It mainly covers the Education, Health, Social Development, Livelihood and Economic Improvement, Security, Environment & Sanitation, Culture & Heritage and Industrial Training sectors.
-We also collaborate with different partners such as esteemed educational institutions, various Government bodies and donor agencies to fulfill our community development objectives.
-Majority of the administrative and supporting efforts are carried out by our in-house team / representatives.
+Community welfare initiatives are being carried out with the support of our trust i.e. the "TNPL Arakkodai Trust".
+It mainly covers the Education, Health care and Medical Services, Infrastructure Development, Social Development, Livelihood / Economic Improvement, Environment & Sanitation, Culture & Heritage, soil and water conservation and Industrial Training sectors.
+We also collaborate with some esteemed educational institutions Viz., SIT, Trichy, various Government bodies and donor agencies to fulfill our community development objectives and had conducted various skill development training programmes in association with nationalized Banks for upliftment of the rural women and unemployed youths of the surrounding villages.
+As it is mandatory since 2013 onwards, majority of the administrative and supporting efforts of CSR programmes are being undertaken by TNPL and CSR programs are being carried out by our in-house team / representatives from TNPL.